A Place for All to Explore

 Twin Branch Park

-Located east of downtown, Twin Branch Park is home to a lighted ball diamond, small ball diamond, picnic tables/grills, an open-air pavilion for rent, playground equipment, a splash pad and a horseshoe pit.
-The large diamond is home field for many softball tournaments.
+Located east of downtown, Twin Branch Park is home to pickleball courts, picnic tables/grills, an open-air pavilion for rent, playground equipment, a splash pad and soccer fields.